New Library of Congress commissions provide hard-hit artists with a creative spark

 Though taking only structural cues from “The Decameron,” Plylar expects the 10 works — the manuscripts of which will be archived by the library — to be as wide-ranging in tone and tenor as the text’s 100 tales, largely due to the project’s unique pairings and the unusual demands of remote collaboration.

-The New York-based pianist Jenny Lin is collaborating with California composer Cliff Eidelman.
+The New York-based pianist Jenny Lin is collaborating with California composer Cliff Eidelman, and New York composer Damien Sneed is paired with pianist Jeremy Jordan.
 Oboist Andrew Nogal and pianist Daniel Pesca of Chicago’s Grossman Ensemble are taking on works by Baltimore composer Richard Drehoff and Indiana-based Aaron Travers, respectively.
 Flutist Nathalie Joachim of Chicago’s Flutronix is paired with composer (and fellow flutist) Allison Loggins-Hull.
 And members of ensembles including San Francisco’s Del Sol String Quartet and New York’s Wet Ink Ensemble are teaming with composers such as Luciano Chessa, Erin Rogers and Ashkan Behzadi.

 Violinist Jannina Norpoth of the New York-based PUBLIQuartet and composer Niloufar Nourbakhsh both had operas in progress when the pandemic struck and cleared their calendars.

-Note: Correction: An earlier version of this story misidentified David Plylar as the lead curator in the music division at the Library of Congress.
-He is the division’s senior concert producer.